corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 In order to use the CLI, you must have permission to access the CENM services you plan to use.

-You should have an account that can be set up by administrators using the [User Admin application](user-admin-tool.html).
+You should have an account that has been set up by a user administrator using the [User Admin application](user-admin-tool.html).
+This account gives you the credentials, roles, and permissions you need to access CENM services via the CLI.

+For the below example, the credentials of a sample CENM user are shown:

+Name: Alice Barthes
+Username: alice.barthes
+Password: w34rfrt45g4y65EERTR5

-### Quickstart - set up a new network with the CLI
+### Quickstart - outline of steps to set up a new network with the CLI

 You must set up any new network in a specific order, as some services rely on information that must be in place before they can be created.
-Most importantly, you must set the **Signing service** configuration last.
+Most importantly, you must set the **Signing service** configuration last - this is because you need to have configuration details for all the other services before you can access their signing requests.

-{{< note >}}
-The commands and options in these steps are explored in more detail throughout this document.
-{{< /note >}}
+In the example below, you can see the steps to set up a new network with the CLI.
+When setting up your own network, you need to replace the sample parameters, usernames, passwords, service addresses and other information as applicable to your deployment.

 To set up a new network with the CLI:

-1. Login:
+1. Login by setting the [context login address](#define-contexts-and-servers), your username, and password:

-    `./cenm context login http://localhost:8081 -u jenny-editor -p password`
+    `./cenm context login http://10.230.41.12 -u alice.barthes -p w34rfrt45g4y65EERTR5`

-2. Set the Identity Manager's external address.
-This must be the address that external parties will use to connect with the Identity Manager:
+2. Set the Identity Manager's external admin address.
+This must be the address that the gateway FARM service uses to communicate with the Identity Manager:

-    `./cenm identity-manager config set-address -a=identity-manager:5053`
+    `./cenm identity-manager config set-admin-address -a=identity-manager:5053`

-3. Set the Identity Manager config:
+3. Set the Identity Manager config.
+This command returns a **Zone token** which you should pass to your [Angel service](angel-service):

     `./cenm identity-manager config set -f config/identitymanager.conf --zone-token`

-4. Create a new subzone:
+4. Create a new subzone - including the admin address for Network Map.
+This must be the address that the gateway FARM service uses to communicate with the Network Map:

     `./cenm zone create-subzone --config-file=config/networkmap.conf --label=Subzone --label-color="#000000" --network-map-address=networkmap:8080 --network-parameters=config/params.conf`

+{{< note >}}
+You can update the Network Map admin address using a command like this: `./cenm network-map config set-admin-address -a=networkmap:8081`.
+If you have multiple sub-zones, you need to specify which sub-zone you are updating in the command.
+{{< /note >}}

-5. Set the Network Map configuration for a subzone (1 was taken from the response to the create-subzone command):
+5. Set the Network Map configuration for a subzone (the entry `1` below comes from the response to the create-subzone command):

     `./cenm netmap config set -s 1 -f config/networkmap.conf --zone-token`

+6. Set the Signer Service's external admin address.
+This must be the address that the gateway FARM service uses to communicate with the Identity Manager:

+    `./cenm signer config set-admin-address -a=signer:9087`

-6. Set the Signer configuration last, as it depends on the first two service's locations for it to be complete:
+7. Set the Signer configuration last, as it depends on the first two service's locations for it to be complete:

     `./cenm signer config set -f config/signer.conf --zone-token`

+8. [Set up any notaries](../../notaries) required for your network, and update your network parameters.
+This process includes steps you would follow for any **Flag Day** network update:

+    a.
+Fetch the node infos file from the notary.

+    b.
+Upload the node info file to the Network Map - command: `cenm netmap upload-node-info -f nodeInfo`.

+    c.
+Update network parameters in the Network Map to include the notary information - command: `cenm netmap netparams update submit -p config/parameters.conf`.

+    d.
+Advertise the network parameter update to the network - command: `cenm netmap netparams update advertise`.

+    e.
+Fetch the unsigned network parameters - command: `cenm signer netmap netparams unsigned`.

+    f.
+Sign the updated network parameters - command: `cenm signer netmap netparams sign -h <hash>`.

+    g.
+Accept the update from inside the notary nodes.

+    h.
+Execute the network parameter updates - command: `cenm netmap netparams update execute`.

+    i.
+Fetch the unsigned Network Map - command: `cenm signer netmap unsigned`.

+    j.
+Sign the Network Map - command: `cenm signer netmap sign -h <hash>`.

 ### Get Help in the CLI